 Medication may also be prescribed to children with athetoid/dyskinetic cerebral palsy.
-Since muscle spasms and stiffness are some of the primary symptoms, medications such as oral baclofen help ease these symptoms.
-For instance, trihexyphenidyl medications are often prescribed to help control muscle spasms and pain as these types of drugs block off chemical messengers in the brain.
+Since involuntary muscle movements are some of the primary symptoms, medications such as anticholinergics are often prescribed to help control muscle spasms, and pain as these types of drugs block off chemical messengers in the brain.

-Other forms of medications that are prescribed for athetoid cerebral palsy include muscle relaxants, botulinum injections (only when muscle relaxants are not effective), and gastric reflux medicines.
+Other medications that may be prescribed for athetoid cerebral palsy include muscle relaxants, medicines for sleep problems, and gastric reflux medicines.

 If oral medication doesn’t work, other treatment options may include a baclofen pump, in which a small pump is implanted in the child’s abdominal wall.
 The pump then disperses baclofen to the child’s central nervous system in regular increments.